kristinemlarson/gnssrefl/README.md

 apply the RHdot correction.
 It will also make a second effort to remove outliers.
 Note: if you have a site with a large RHdot correction, you should be cautious of removing too many outliers in the first section of this code as this is really signal, not noise.
-You can set the outlier criterion with <code>-outlier N</code>, where N is in meters.
+You can set the outlier criterion with <code>-spl_outlier N</code>, where N is in meters.
 It also makes an attempt to remove frequency biases.

 Here is the SC02 site again - but now from the second section of the code.
 In the bottom panel you can see that applying the RHdot correction at this site improves the
 RMS fit from 0.15 to 0.11 meters.